generalui/hooks-for-redux/README.md

 > same redux, half the code

-Redux has many wonderful traits, but brevity isn't one of them.
-Hooks-for-redux strives to reduce the amount of boilerplate code required to define and manage Redux state while maintaining maximum capability and compatibility with the Redux platform.
-Like how React added "hooks" to clean up Component state management, hooks-for-redux uses a similar, hooks-style API to clean up Redux state management.
+[Redux](https://www.npmjs.com/package/redux) has many wonderful traits, but brevity isn't one of them.
+Verbose code is not only tedious to write, but it increases the change of bugs.

+Hooks-for-redux's goal is to reduce the amount of boilerplate code required to define and manage Redux state while maximizing capability and compatibility with the Redux ecosystem.

 The primary strategy is to [DRY](https://www.essenceandartifact.com/2016_06_01_archive.html#dry) up the API and use reasonable defaults, with overrides, wherever possible.
-H4R streamlines reducers, actions, dispatchers, store-creation and hooks for using redux in react.
+H4R streamlines reducers, actions, dispatchers, store-creation and hooks for React.
+In the same way that React added "hooks" to clean up Component state management, hooks-for-redux uses a similar, hooks-style API to clean up Redux state management.

-The result is a 2-3x reduction in code-size and near total elimination of all the boilerplate code you used to need to use Redux.
+The result is a elegant API with 2-3x reduction in client code and near total elimination of all the boilerplate code needed to use plain Redux.

-> NOTE: This is NOT a library for "hooking" Redux into React, at least not primarily. react-redux already does this elegantly.
+> NOTE: This is NOT a library for "hooking" Redux into React, at least not primarily. [react-redux](https://www.npmjs.com/package/react-redux) already does this elegantly.
 Instead, this library wraps react-redux's useSelector, as well as many other standard Redux tools, to provide a more streamlined API.

 ## Contents